Homework Answers

 SUBPHYLUM MYRIAPODA

-This Subphylum contains four classes, Chilopoda, Symphyla, Diplopoda and Pauropoda.
-All follow the body plan of head and trunk.
+This Subphylum contains four classes, Chilopoda (centipedes), Symphyla, Diplopoda (millipedes) and Pauropoda.
+All follow the body plan of head with a single pair of antennae, mandibles and 1 or 2 pairs of maxillae and trunk with more than 4 similar leg-bearing segments.

 Below is Pauropus silvaticus.